oxcompsoc/www-content/learn/resources/lesson_3/index.md

 We just defined a "function" called `sayhi`.
 You can call a function by using its name followed by parentheses.
 In this case, it's `sayhi()`.

-Just like with loops, here the indentation is important.
+Just like with loops and if statements, here the indentation is important.
 The "body" of the function is all the code indented to the right immediately below the function name.

 So what is going on in the above example?